 Performance management isn’t exactly a phrase that’s going to fill your employees with a flood of happy feelings.
 Nor is it likely to make anyone in human resources particularly excited.
 If anything, hearing the phrase “performance management” might even cause them to have a sudden burst of anxiety.
 But why is that?
 Why are so many employees stressed at the thought of receiving feedback?
 Is it because the annual performance review has become a dreaded and archaic process?
+Download the ebook, “The Skeptics Guide to Performance Management“ and get started on improving your performance management process.

 After all, the end of the year is approaching, and everyone knows that their annual performance review is coming up.
 At this point, it has become as regular as clockwork, so they should be ready to sit down and go through the process.
 Instead, when the day arrives, a resounding groan goes through the office.
 It seems as if nothing else could cause your employees so much discomfort.